Campaign of the Month: June 2014

 The fall of San Succi to independent militia, combined with the evacuation of the official government, put the bank in serious jeopardy.
 The CEO, Meredith Jargus took the opportunity of the government’s evacuation to transport their hard assets out of the danger zone, along with the bulk of the corporation’s senior management and their families in the government convoy leaving San Succi.

-The corporation has since rebuilt itself in Ciudad Garcia, and although it has lost value in both national and international eyes, it remains intact with its access to its recent investments in Ciudad Garcia and the surrounding district.
+The corporation has since rebuilt itself in Ciudad Garcia, and although it has lost some value in both national and international eyes, it remains intact with its access to its recent investments in Ciudad Garcia and the surrounding district.
 Over time, it has been improving its position, but it remains solidly supportive of The New Republic of Sangria government.
-In the absence of other national banks, it maintains its presence in other districts of the nation, and is seen by most as a “national” organization, without politics, however the local warlords might feel.
+In the absence of other national banks, it maintains its presence in other districts of the nation, and is seen by most as a “national” organization, without politics, however the corporations may feel about the matter.